 Characteristics (such as residency status, nationality, date of birth, and including special category data such as ethnicity and gender);

-Whether you have any criminal convictions or pending criminal convictions;

 Medical information (such as relevant medical or health conditions);

 Special educational needs information (such as special educational needs declarations, disability details, details of additional learning support requirements)

+We may collect information whether you have any criminal convictions or pending criminal convictions.

 The majority of the personal information you provide to us is necessary for us to fulfil our public task and contract with you to provide educational services tailored to your needs.
 Failure to supply this information may mean that we are unable to progress your application to study with us.

 We may obtain information from third parties, such as your previous school or the local authority where applicable, ensuring continuity of support for those with additional learning needs and monitoring of safeguarding concerns.